-- a.
+a.
 Place the meter signature at the beginning of the first system.
-If the music is in common time (4/4 time), then use the common time symbol; if in cut time (2/2 time), use the cut time symbol. - b.
+If the music is in common time (4/4 time), then use the common time symbol; if in cut time (2/2 time), use the cut time symbol.

+b.
 Indicate a change in meter by placing a double bar line prior to the indication of the new meter.

 c.
 Indicate a meter change that preserves the time value of the basic beat.
-This example shows that the former metronome beat value of a half note will now be indicated by a quarter note.
+This example shows that the former metronome beat value of a half note will now be indicated by a quarter note a.
+Use a single barline, through staff lines only, to indicate the beginning of another measure.